 Octave One is the brainchild of core members Lenny and Lawrence Burden.
-The Burden brothers burst onto the Detroit techno scene in 1990, producing Octave One’s debut “I Believe,” featured on the compilation Techno 2: The Next Generation.
+The Burden brothers burst onto the Detroit techno scene in 1990, producing their debut “I Believe,” featured on the compilation Techno 2: The Next Generation.
 The collective also includes frequent contributions from siblings Lynell, Lance and Lorne Burden.
-Their 2000 hit single "Blackwater" has sold over one million records worldwide.
-Little Louie Vega, Danny Teneglia, Jeff Mills and Richie Hawtin are among the DJs that continue to regularly weave “Black Water” into their sets.
-The group has also earned critical acclaim for countless records including "Empower," "Nicolette" and “The X-‐files.”
+Their 2002 hit single “Black Water” has sold over one million records worldwide.
+Little Louie Vega, Danny Tenaglia, Jeff Mills and Richie Hawtin are among the DJs that continue to regularly weave “Black Water” into their sets.
+The group has also earned critical acclaim for countless records including “Empower,” “Nicolette” and “The X-files.”